Section 2527. Pavement Marking

 1) Meet requirements of Article 4183.04.

-2) Provide the Engineer with a copy of the manufacturer's recommendations for applying the marking material.
+2) Provide the Engineer with a copy of the manufacturer's recommendations for applying the marking material upon request.
 Install the marking material according to the product manufacturer's recommendations.
-Use the same binder thickness as applied on the National Transportation Product Evaluation Program (NTPEP) deck with a tolerance of 10%.
-The bead application rate, bead gradation, and bead coating is at the discretion of the Contractor.
-Use an appropriate bead package to consistently meet or exceed the minimum retroreflectivity requirements.
+Provide a minimum binder thickness of 25 mils.
+The minimum bead application rate shall be 15 pounds per gallon, bead gradation is AASHTO M 247 Type 3 or as approved by the Engineer, and bead coating is as recommended by the manufacturer of the durable paint product.
+Modify the bead package as necessary to consistently meet or exceed the minimum retroreflectivity requirements.
+For wet reflective applications, mix paint with 5 pounds per gallon of reflective spheres / elements meeting Materials I.M.
+484 Appendix B.

-3) Demonstrate to the Engineer at the start of the project the ability to meet the retroreflectivity requirements of these specifications when tested according to Materials I.M.
-483.04.
+3) Demonstrate to the Engineer at the start of the project the ability to meet the retroreflectivity requirements of these specifications when tested.
 The Engineer may also require the Contractor to demonstrate the ability to meet the initial retroreflectivity requirements if there is a change in equipment, materials, or a delay of more than 2 months in completing the project.

 4) Final acceptance will be based on compliance with these specifications.
 Ensure the markings meet the following retroreflectivity requirements.
-The Engineer will use the procedure in Materials I.M.
+Use the procedure in Materials I.M.
 386 to determine retroreflectivity.
+Provide average retroreflective values per mile to the Engineer.
+The Engineer may help define locations for measurement of retroreflectivity.
+In no case should there be less than five retroreflectivity checks per mile.
+Number of checks will be averaged against values obtained to determine compliance to minimum retroreflectivity values.

 Minimum Coefficient of Retroreflected Luminance